YosefElsersy/Foodi-Restaurant/README.md

 # Foodi Restaurant Client

 Welcome to the Foodi Restaurant Client repository!
-This is the client-side application for Bistro Restaurant, built with React and other technologies.
+This is the client-side application for Foodi Restaurant, built with React and other technologies.

 ![Foodi Restaurant Preview](https://github.com/YosefElsersy/Foodi-Restaurant-Client/assets/124294506/e0a1228a-0abb-4a80-b249-023716c12690)